 What is PTO and how does it accrue?

-Even when they are not legally required to do so, many employers provide certain kinds of paid time off for the well-being of their employees.
+Even when they are not legally required to do so, many employers provide certain forms of paid time off to support their employees’ well-being.
 This PTO can include:

 - vacation leave,